 To help keep fuel costs down, Kia is continually introducing new technologies to its advanced range of powertrains.
-They are also continuing to add models to their award-winning Eco range, with a choice of mild hybrid, self-charging hybrid, plug-in hybrid and electric vehicles that can drastically reduce your fuel cost.
+They are also continuing to add models to their award-winning Eco range, with a choice of mild hybrid, hybrid, plug-in hybrid and electric vehicles that can drastically reduce your fuel cost.

 A lower insurance group, means less insurance expense